OfficeDev/office-js-helpers/README.md

 // get the cached token if any. returns null otherwise. var token = authenticator.tokens.get('name of endpoint');
 ```
+If a cached token expires, then the dialog is automatically launched to re-authenticate the user.
 > Note on Refresh Tokens: By default, Implicit OAuth does not support Token Refresh as a security measure.
 This is because Access Tokens cannot be securely stored inside of a JavaScript client.

 ## Contributing